wthrowe/spectre/docs/DevGuide/Brigand.md

 predicate checks that the element's `value` is not equal to zero.
 \snippet Test_TMPLDocumentation.cpp tmpl::none

+\remark
+This function performs the same operation as \ref not_found.
+See \ref any for discussion.

 \note
 The predicate must return the same false value for each element for `none` to return true.